-There is an election that happens in your community every two to four years that controls more money than your city council, shapes the trajectory of your children more decisively than any presidential contest, and determines who teaches them, what they are taught, and how hundreds of millions of dollars in public funds are spent.
+Every two to four years an election unfolds in your community.
+It controls more money than your city council, shapes your children’s trajectory more decisively than any presidential contest, and decides who teaches them along with what they are taught and how hundreds of millions of dollars in public funds are spent.

 And you almost certainly did not vote in it.

-The school board election — the most consequential election in American civic life for families with children — draws voter turnout between 5% and 15% of eligible voters in most jurisdictions.
-In Black communities, the number is near the bottom of that range.
-Often below it.
+School board elections — the most consequential in American civic life for families with children — draw turnout between 5% and 15% of eligible voters in most jurisdictions.
+Black communities register numbers near the bottom of that range, often below it.

-This is not a failure of voter suppression.
-This is a failure of voter priority.
-And the cost is measured not in symbolic losses but in operational ones — control of budgets, hiring pipelines, discipline policy, curriculum, and contracting — ceded by default to whoever bothers to show up.
+Voter suppression bears no blame for this outcome.
+The issue traces instead to voter priorities.
+Operational losses define the cost here — control of budgets, hiring pipelines, discipline policy, curriculum, and contracting — all ceded by default to whoever bothers to show up.

 The Scale of What Is Being Surrendered

-There are about 13,000 school boards in the United States, governing roughly 13,500 school districts that collectively educate 50 million children and control an annual budget exceeding $800 billion.
+About 13,000 school boards in the United States govern roughly 13,500 districts that collectively educate 50 million children and control an annual budget exceeding $800 billion.
 To put that figure in context.

 - $800 billion is larger than the GDP of Switzerland.